 While Buddhist scriptures may not directly instruct Buddhists to look after the environment, modern practitioners interpret conservation and sustainable living as key tenets of reducing human suffering.

 The concept of stewardship is central to the first book of the Bible, Genesis.
 In its very first pages, believers are told that God has granted humans dominion over his land.
-Tasked with the duty of cultivating and maintaining the earth and its people, Christians are appointed as God's stewards.
+Tasked with the duty of cultivating and maintaining Earth and its people, Christians are appointed as God's stewards.